-Al Qaeda leader mocks 'the new fool of the White House' after Yemen raid
+Al Qaeda leader mocks Trump after Yemen raid

 Rimi acknowledged the deaths of 14 men and 11 women and children in the raid, a joint counterterrorism effort between the United States and United Arab Emirates.

-A senior US military official told CNN on Monday that Rimi was the target of the operation.
+A senior US military official told CNN on Monday that Rimi was a target of the operation.
 The recording was released after last week's raid.

 Civilian deaths